jcrewerts/MyProject-Identifiers/README.md

 #### Incorporation of topics relevant to this class  - what from the class did you use in this project and why might it be useful for research projects like this?
 What are the advantages and disadvantages?
 Were there any assumptions or transformations needed?

+### Objectives
+Why is there error?

 #### Ability to automate and reproduce your analysis (if the file input were to change, could this analysis be reproduced and how easily?)  - how will someone else reproduce this analysis?
 Is the data stored somewhere?
 Can I reproduce the figures easily?

+* How do I automate this analysis
+* Add steps

+## Questions for Website from Canvas

 #### Creation of one assignment based on your dataset for the class to complete - one can think of this of a task or homework assignment based on your project.
+(TASK)

 #### Other things I will look for: